 Please refer to your Guide to Benefits to see if DME is a benefit of your plan and to learn more about this benefit.

-Repair, replacement, and supplies
+Repair, replace, and supply

 Repair and replacement of your equipment and supplies or accessories are covered, but are subject to certain limitations and exclusions, such as: